 In this case, the event can often be transferred to another time or day but the law states that you must hold the ceremony on the location that is written in the application and certificate; you will only be given two choices therefore it is important to be emotionally prepared that either could be the place of your memories.

 Back up plans for your wedding guests

 In nature you will also need to look at other issues that could cause distress to your guests:

 - shade for the elderly and young.

 These are just a few considerations.
 Some of these situations can easily be prepared for with a basket of helpful items, such an insect repellent and antihistamine, sun lotion and drinking water, umbrellas and a first aid kit are some suggestions.
 Your planner will offer to bring these for a small fee or you can put your own together (check out the Be My Guest blog on DIYing your own Wedding Day Emergency Kit).

-We strongly advise that if you do want a location with difficult access that you do not invite babies, toddlers and the elderly to the ceremony but let them celebrate with you later at a reception.
+We strongly advise that if you do want a location with difficult access that you do not invite babies, toddlers and the elderly to the ceremony but let them celebrate with you later at a reception or live stream the event.
 Your planner can organise child care so parents can relax and enjoy the ceremony without worrying about falls, water ways and sun burn.